 15 Movies People Hate That Aren’t Bad

 There are films that come in with the least amount of expectations but end up surprising you.
-As a movie lover, those are moments we live for.
+As movie lovers, those are moments we live for.
 We all want movies to surprise us.
 We want them to wrap us emotionally, failing to let go by.
 But then there are films that disappoint you.
 The reasons could be plenty; huge production, stature of the filmmaker, subject of the film and so on and so forth.
-So when you have sky high expectations from a film and when they fail on one or two aspects, people tend to bash them mercilessly.
+So when you have sky-high expectations from a film and when they fail in one or two aspects, people tend to bash them mercilessly.
 But in retrospect, the film seems to have many redeeming qualities and turn out to be a much better affair than it did on first viewing.
 These are films that received unfair amount of hate from critics or audiences.
-And this article takes a look at the list of those films which are generally hated by people but are actually good.
+This article takes a look at the list of those films that are generally hated by people but are actually good.
 Please note that the numbers do not indicate ranking of any kind.

 15. Waterworld (1995)